lilyhanhub/kickstarter-analysis/README.md

 ## Overview  of Project:
 Perfoming analysis on Kickstarter data to uncover trends for Louice's project campaign.
 As Louise's play Fever came close to its fundraising goal in a short amount of time.
 Now, she wants to know how different campaigns fared in relation to their launch dates and their funding goals.
-Therefore, this analysis would help Louice see the outcomes and trends with data visualizaitons, so she can better prepare for her Kickstarter campaign.
+Therefore, this analysis would help Louice see the outcomes and determine the trends with data visualizaitons, so she can better prepare for her Kickstarter campaign.

 ## Analysis and Challenges: